Ananya-txt/Website-/README.md

 <body>
     <header>
         <h1>Ananya Kulshrestha</h1>
-        <p>Future Web Developer | Student</p>
+        <p>Future Economist | Student</p>
     </header>

     <main>
         <section class="about">
             <h2>About Me</h2>
             <p>Hi there!
 I'm Ananya, a passionate beginner in the world of web development.
-I'm excited to learn HTML, CSS, and JavaScript to build beautiful and functional websites.
+I'm excited to learn HTML, CSS, and python to build beautiful and functional websites.
 This portfolio is a starting point for me to showcase my progress and future projects.</p>
         </section>

         <section class="projects">